-• Snowmass Village's Climate Action Planning and Emissions reduction plan seeks to see a reduction of 20% in its carbon emissions by the end of 2020 (over a 2009 baseline).
-While the full results won't be in until Q1 of 2021, the goal is well under way.
+• Snowmass Village's Climate Action Planning and Emissions reduction plan seeks to see a reduction of 62.5% in its carbon emissions by the end of 2030 (over a 2009 baseline), and net zero by 2050.

 • The TOSV Renewable Energy Offset Program mandates that building projects in Snowmass Village wishing to incorporate exterior energy uses, such as pools, hot tubs, and snow melt systems, are required to offset 50% of the energy demand associated with those amenities by incorporating on-site renewables.